preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/templates/index.rst

 .. image:: community-edit-properties-612.png

 + **Property Set**: Select property set here.
-The properties in the set can or will have to be filled in when a community is created from this template, depending on settings for the property.
+The properties in the set can or will have to be filled, depending on settings for the property, when a community is created from this template.
 The property sets are set up using the Tenant settings.
 See this page for more information: :doc:`Property sets </admin-settings/tenant-settings/properties/property-sets/index>`
-+ **Default values**: You can set default values for most properties in a set, valid for this template.
++ **Default values**: You can set default values for some properties in a set, valid for this template.
 Default values can be edited when a community is created from this template.
 + **Visibility**: Here you select where the properties should be available: "Show in new form" means when an app is created from this template, "Show in edit form" means when the settings for the app is edited.

 Features